Skip to content

 viewer = napari.Viewer()

-viewer.open(image_path, multiscale=True,
+multiscale=True,

 visible=False,

-name = None if channel_names is None else channel_names)
+name=None if channel_names is None else channel_names,

 # Add the seg mask